Table of Contents

 There are no access restrictions.

 There are no restrictions on personal use.
-Permission to publish material from the Gustav Klemp German World War I collection must be obtained from Special Collections Research Center, George Mason University Libraries.
+Permission to publish material from the Gustav Klemp German World War I collection must be obtained from Special Collections and Archives, George Mason University Libraries.

 World War, 1914-1918

-Gustav Klemp German World War I collection, #C0250, Special Collections Research Center, George Mason University Libraries.
+Gustav Klemp German World War I collection, C0250, Special Collections and Archives, George Mason University Libraries.